 How to unfreeze Excel not responding?

-To unfreeze an unresponsive Excel, open Task Manager, kill some other processes and then wait for some time and see.
-Next try restarting the application.
+To unfreeze an unresponsive Excel, open Task Manager, kill some other processes, wait a while, and see.
+Next, try restarting the application.
 If restarting doesn’t work, go to the View tab, click on the Freeze Panes menu, and choose Unfreeze Panes.
 Ensure your system and Excel are up to date to prevent future issues.

 What do I do if Excel isn’t responding and I haven’t saved?